• Skip to primary navigation

 #14.
 Ohio University

-Another top school on our list of top forensic colleges is Ohio University.
+Another top school on our list of best forensic science colleges is Ohio University.
 The program prepares the student to work in crime laboratories or other law enforcement agencies, such as FDA, OSHA, and EPA, or for graduate work in forensic chemistry, forensic science, or analytical chemistry.

 Also, the forensic chemistry program is accredited by the American Academy of Forensic Sciences (AAFS) through the Forensic Science Education Programs Accreditation Commission (FEPAC).